taco-coder/notes/AWS-Notes/aws_IAM_notes.md

 when granting programmatic access, you only see the credentials once so be sure to download the .csv not to lose the info

-under policies, you can see the ' json ' notations of the policies
+under policies, you can see the `json` notations of the policies

 can create password policy: length, special characters, reuse, and how often it needs to be updated